Best sunglasses for small faces

 Should sunglasses cover eyebrows?

-For maximum coverage and eye protection, sunglasses are better if they cover your eyebrows.
+For maximum coverage and eye protection, sunglasses are actually better if they cover your eyebrows.
 Although this conceals facial expression, large sunglasses reduce unfiltered sunlight from entering your eyes from above of the sides of the frame.
 If sunglasses cover your eyebrows, they simply provide greater overall protection from the sun’s damaging UV rays.

 Inversely, spectacle frames aren’t for UV protection, therefore it’s better to wear reading glasses which don’t cover your eyebrows.
 This allows for better social interaction as people can read your facial expression more clearly.